Another 10% discount for everyone? Let Vincent do better.

 Advantages:

-• Mobile app for in-store loyalty capture.
+• Customer mobile app for in-store loyalty capture.

 • Geolocation-based promo notifications.